Model Checking Disjoint-Paths Logic on Topological-Minor-Free Graph Classes: Preliminaries

-\textbf{Minors and topological minors.} A graph $H$ is a \emph{minor} of a graph $G$ if $H$ can be obtained from a subgraph of $G$ by contracting edges.
-A {\em{topological minor model}} of a graph~$H$ in a graph $G$ is an injective mapping $\eta$ that maps vertices of $H$ to vertices of $G$ and edges of $H$ to pairwise internally vertex-disjoint paths in $G$ so that for every $\{u,v\}\in E(H)$ the path $\eta(\{u,v\})$ has the endpoints $\eta(u)$ and $\eta(v)$.
+\paragraph{Minors and topological minors} A graph $H$ is a \emph{minor} of a graph $G$ if $H$ can be obtained from a subgraph of $G$ by contracting edges.
+A \emph{minor model} of $H$ in $G$ is an injective mapping $\eta$ that maps vertices of~$H$ to pairwise disjoint connected subgraphs of $G$ such that for every $\{u,v\}\in E(H)$ there exist $x\in \eta(u)$ and $y\in \eta(v)$ with $\{x,y\}\in E(G)$.
+The set $\eta(v)$ is called the \emph{branch set} of $v$.
+A {\em{topological minor model}} of a graph~$H$ in a graph $G$ is an injective mapping $\eta$ that maps vertices of $H$ to vertices of $G$ and edges of~$H$ to pairwise internally vertex-disjoint paths in $G$ so that for every $\{u,v\}\in E(H)$ the path $\eta(\{u,v\})$ has the endpoints $\eta(u)$ and $\eta(v)$.
+The vertices $\eta(v),v\in V(H)$ are called \emph{principal vertices} of the model in $G$.
 A graph $H$ is a \emph{topological minor} of $G$ if there is a topological minor model of $H$ in $G$.
-We call a graph $G$ {\em{$H$-minor-free}} and {\em{$H$-topological-minor-free}}, respectively, if $H$ is not a minor, or topological minor of $G$.
+We call a graph $G$ {\em{$H$-minor-free}}, and {\em{$H$-topological-minor-free}}, respectively, if $H$ is not a minor, or topological minor of $G$.
 We call a class $\Cc$ of graphs {\em{(topological-)minor-free}} if there exists a graph~$H$ such that every member of $\Cc$ is $H$-(topological-)minor-free.
+A set $U\subseteq V(G)$ \emph{shatters} a $K_t$-minor of $G$ if there is a minor model of $K_t$ in $G$ such that each of its branch sets intersects $U$.